 Vinyasa Yoga for Beginners

-- The first pose in this yoga for beginners is the plank pose or the Kumbhakasana.
-This position helps to build strength in your abs, core, back as well as legs.
+- The first pose in this yoga for beginners is the plank pose, or Kumbhakasana.
+This position helps to build strength in your abs, core, back, and legs.

 - Stretch out from your heels and forward towards the top of your head.